Decode Your Data Plate

 What is a Ford data plate?

 A Ford data plate (also called a warranty plate or certification label) is a metal tag attached to your truck at the factory.
-It contains codes for the original paint color, interior trim, transmission type, rear axle ratio, body style, ordering district, and more.
+Depending on model year, it may include codes for original paint, interior trim, transmission type, rear axle ratio, body configuration, ordering district, and more.
 On 1967-1979 trucks, it is typically found on the driver-side door jamb.
 On 1980-1983 trucks, it is a certification label on the driver-side door.

 Where is the data plate on a Ford F-100?